-Over on St.174 is The Wall, a new bar from legendary Phnom Penh proprietor Howie Taing.
+Over on St.174 is The Wall, a bar from legendary Phnom Penh proprietor Howie Taing.
 Party to classic rock and 80’s tunes while you guzzle down nicely affordable drinks and play bar games and pool.

 The sundown tradition is popular across the capital, with many other venues boasting discounts on cocktails and beers.
 Look out for the happy hour symbol in our directory listings.

-Duplex Belgian Tavern, on St.278, is the ideal place to hang out, nurse a beverage or two, and enjoy the atmospheric bustle of this charming city.
+Duplex Belgian Tavern (St.278) is the ideal place to hang out, nurse a beverage or two, and enjoy the atmospheric bustle of this charming city.
 Prices are reasonable and the selection of Belgian beers – 30 different brands in total – is impressive.

-Lovers of craft beer should also seek out The Box Office, behind the royal palace on St.244, which offers no less than six locally-made brews.
-There’s a popular quiz night every Wednesday as well as occasional comedy nights.
+Lovers of craft beer should also seek out The Box Office, behind the royal palace on St.244, which offers no less than six locally-made brews on tap, supplied by the guys at Riel Brewing.
+It’s a popular expat hang-out running plenty of events to keep all entertained.
+Along with live music from local bands, there’s a popular quiz night every Wednesday as well as occasional comedy nights.